habi/acinar-analysis-manuscript/manuscript.md

 Similarly, Kizhakke Puliyakote et al. [@doi:10.1152/japplphysiol.00317.2016] analyzed the volume of 32 mouse acini from six animals, as well as the branching pattern of their internal airways.
 All prior work known to us has analyzed considerably fewer acini than the 268 acini presented here and focuses only on a time point, at which the lungs of the animals are already fully developed while our data spans the postnatal days 4 to 60.

+### Aims of this study

+#### Acinar structure

+Due to the lack of precise and complete three-dimensional data, simulations of airflow in the lung are based on relatively simple acinar models.
+The question of how well these models represent lung physiology remains open until the necessary data and physiologically correct models are available.
+To contribute to the validation of the computational fluid dynamics simulations, we extracted individual acini and determined their volume and their number of alveoli throughout rat lung development.

+#### Individual acinar volumes

+While the global volume of the acini is well known and studied, only little is known about the range of the volume of individual acini throughout lung development.
 We developed the hereby presented method to analyze large amounts of acini over the course of postnatal lung development in a time-efficient manner since no data on large amounts of acini is available up to now.
 Our aim was to understand the size distribution of the acini during lung development including the contribution of the alveoli.
 The observed range *de*creased during postnatal lung development by a factor of 6&ndash;7, which represents a completely unexpected result.